 Our first impressions could not have been better.
 The staff was very welcoming, the room was excellent with a commanding view of the castle and the restaurant served up some good food as well.

 In the morning Kruja proved to be a little treasure trove with it’s cozy bazaar, the castle and the museums.
 We walked through the town, and were almost immediately accosted by a couple of young lads who exhorted us to ‘take a picture’ – I had my photo taken with each of them on their mobiles and I took pictures of them for my 100 Strangers photography project.

 We then carried on, gazing – but not looking too closely – at the traditional wares on display in roadside stalls and strolled up the hill to enjoy the view.
-There is a large new looking museum and an ethnography museum which we visited tagging along with a tour that had just started.
+There is a large new looking ethnography museum which we visited tagging along with a tour that had just started.
 I’m not going to apologise for nerdery – we like history, we like museums and I will be sharing them!